Tokyo: The Last Megalopolis: Legacy

-Independent film director Go Shibata has cited Tokyo: The Last Megalopolis as an influence in his work, such as his 2009 film Doman Seman.
+Independent film director Go Shibata has cited Tokyo: The Last Megalopolis as an influence on his work, including his 2009 film Doman Seman.

 Home Releases

 In Japan, the film is available on VHS, DVD and Blu-ray.
 In 1995, Manga Live released a VHS edition of the film in the UK which was edited, as well as dubbed.
 In 1998, ADV Films released a subtitled VHS copy of the film in the North American market.
 In 2003, ADV Films released a subtitled DVD edition of the film to the North American market.

 The film and its sequel were both released in Japan on Blu-ray on August 8, 2015 in a Special Edition package featuring new cover designs by SPFX artist Shinji Higuchi (who worked on the film).

+In 2023, Media Blasters Licensed the Film and Released the film on Blu-Ray under the Title "Doomed Megalopolis: The Last Megalopolis".
+It features the movie in Japanese with English Subtitles and the English Dub from the Manga UK VHS reconstructed in HD.